 People facing drunk driving charges should realize that there are ways to defeat the prosecution's case.
-You might have a strong defense at trial even through you blew a high number after a DWI arrest.
+You might have a strong defense at trial even though you blew a high number after a DWI arrest.
 To learn about your legal and strategic options for resolving a North Carolina DWI case on favorable terms, contact Greenville criminal defense lawyer Matt Davenport for a free initial consultation.

 In order for you to be found guilty of driving while intoxicated under North Carolina law, the state must prove its case beyond a reasonable doubt.
-Although the legislature recently passed a law that a blood alcohol reading over .08 percent should support a "mandatory presumption" of guilt, Matt Davenport argued at trial that this rule violates the state and federal constitution.
+Although the legislature recently passed a law that a blood alcohol reading over .08 percent should support a "mandatory presumption" of guilt, Greenville DWI defense lawyer Matt Davenport argued at trial that this rule violates the state and federal constitution.
 The issue is presently upon appeal, and is the first challenge to the presumption component of the statute.

 There are two main approaches to DWI defense in North Carolina.
 The first has to do with the circumstances of your arrest, and involves highly technical legal questions as to what the officer saw to support a reasonable suspicion of drunk driving, or the facts alleged to provide probable cause for the arrest.
 We usually handle these issues at a pretrial hearing, and our goal is dismissal of the case.

-Greenville criminal defense attorney Matt Davenport tries about two DWI cases every week.
+Pitt County attorney Matt Davenport tries about two DWI cases every week.
 This shows several important features of our practice that you should keep in mind in choosing a lawyer:

-- We know how to present evidence in a variety of DWI defense situations
+- We know how to present evidence in a variety of DWI defense situations.

-- We know the prosecutors and judges of Pitt County very well, and know exactly what to expect in court
+- We know the prosecutors and judges of Pitt County very well, and know exactly what to expect in court.

-- We have presented seminars on new DWI defense techniques for lawyers
+- We have presented seminars on new DWI defense techniques for lawyers.